 Where Can Students Find a Good Time and a Great Future?

 Eating, living, and studying are the basics.
 But student life should include some extras, like a post-game beer at the local bar, a weekend stroll to the market, and a challenging internship that gets your foot in the door.
-We looked at the density of bars in the area, the city’s walk and bike score, and the city’s unemployment rate for an overall “fun and opportunity” rating.
+We looked at the city’s walk and bike score and the city’s unemployment rate for an overall “fun and opportunity” rating.

 Read more about our methodology.